nyusternie/fapp-docs/src/content/docs/reference/daily-payouts.md

 ---
-title: Reward Distribution
+title: Daily Payouts
 description: Rewards are paid out EVERY DAY according to the following schedule.
 ---

-Rewards are paid out EVERY DAY according to the following schedule.
+Reward pools make payouts EVERY DAY, according to the schedule shown below.

 Pools are increased EVERY 8hrs (5%) from the Treasury.